-Upon completion of year one, IB Ph.D. students qualify for a TA and/or RA in the subsequent years on a competitive basis.
+Upon completion of the first academic year, students qualify for a TA and/or RA position in subsequent years on a competitive basis.
 TA positions are given with preference to students working with faculty who hold appointments within the department where the TAs are allocated.

-Program Faculty with affiliate appointments are expected to have sufficient funding to sponsor students in RA positions after the first year.
-IB Ph.D. students with an affiliate faculty member as a Ph.D.
-Supervisor may only be eligible for a TA position on a competitive basis when available or under special circumstances as approved by the Program Directors.
+Program Faculty with affiliate appointments are expected to have sufficient funding to sponsor students with RA positions.
+Students with an affiliate faculty member as a Ph.D.
+Supervisor may only be eligible for a TA position on a competitive basis when available or under special circumstances as approved by the IB Program Director and Associate Director(s).